AdobeDocs/commerce-admin.en/help/systems/data-dashboard.md

 The product count panel reflects the total number of catalog products available to the service.

-The [!DNL Catalog Service] dashboard reflects the total number of products in the catalog available to the service.
-This is generally all products in the Commerce database.

-The Product Recommendations and Live Search dashboards display the total number of [_searchable_](https://experienceleague.adobe.com/docs/commerce-admin/catalog/catalog/search/search.html) products.
-If some products are not set to be searchable, this would account for the difference in product totals between [!DNL Product Recommendations] and [!DNL Live Search], and [!DNL Catalog Service].
+The [!DNL Product Recommendations] and [!DNL Live Search] dashboards display the total number of _displayable_ products. [!DNL Catalog Service] does not filter products by displayable, so if you have both [!DNL Catalog Service] and [!DNL Live Search] or [!DNL Product Recommendations] installed, it is possible for the two dashboards to show two different values for the product count.

 ## Synced products

-The Synced Catalog Products table provides details about the products in the index.
+The Synced Products table provides details about the products in the index.
 By default, this table is sorted by 'Last Updated'.

-To find a specific product, use the**[!UICONTROL Search by SKU]** field .
+To find a specific product, use the **[!UICONTROL Search by SKU]** field .
 To control what columns are displayed, click **[!UICONTROL Customize Table]** on the right of the table.